menu

 S Miami Ave / SW 14th St is a densely urban neighborhood (based on population density) located in Miami, Florida.

-S Miami Ave / SW 14th St real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments.
+S Miami Ave / SW 14th St real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and single-family homes.
 Most of the residential real estate is renter occupied.
 Many of the residences in the S Miami Ave / SW 14th St neighborhood are newer, built in 2000 or more recently.
-A number of residences were also built between 1970 and 1999.
+A number of residences were also built between 1940 and 1969.

 Notable & Unique Neighborhood Characteristics